-To add titles to your project, pick a title style you like and drag its thumbnail onto the title track of the Timeline, right above the video track.
-A title track will appear above the video track: drop the titles here, onto the time where you want them to appear.
-The titles will appear as a purple ribbon on the Timeline.
+To add titles to your project, pick a title style you like and drag its thumbnail onto the title track of the Timeline, right above the video track, onto the time where you want them to appear.
+The title clip will appear as a purple ribbon on the Timeline.

-The beginning of each title clip is linked to a corresponding video clip on the video track.
+Note the purple line connecting the beginning of each title clip to a corresponding video clip on the video track.
 This way, whenever you move or edit the video clip, its titles will always stay in sync.